vsergeev/luaradio/README.md

 $ ./luaradio examples/rtlsdr_wbfm_mono.lua 91.1e6
 ```

-LuaRadio runs great on the Raspberry Pi 3 with Arch Linux.
-All of the examples
+LuaRadio and all of its examples run great on the Raspberry Pi 3 with Arch
-also run on the Raspberry Pi 3.
+Linux.

 See the [Getting Started](docs/2.getting-started.md) guide for a tutorial on
 building your own flow graphs.